Pathos0925/JWEM/README.md

 # JWEM
 Jurassic World Evolution Modkit

-Built on ReShade!

-This is a proof of concept for replacing textures in DirectX games by hashing them at creation.
+This is a proof of concept built on ReShade for replacing textures in DirectX games by hashing them at creation.

 ## How to use
  - Click on "Release" near the top of this page and download Release01.zip.